Prison time for New Orleans ex-cops in post-Katrina killings

 "The officers who shot innocent people on the bridge and then went to great lengths to cover up their own crimes have finally been held accountable for their actions," U.S. Assistant Attorney General for the Civil Rights Division Thomas Perez said in a statement.
 "As a result of today's sentencing, the city of New Orleans can take another step forward."

-James Bresette, 17, and Ronald Madison, 40, were killed in the incident.
+James Brissette, 17, and Ronald Madison, 40, were killed in the incident.

 In reports filed by the officers or on their behalf, they claimed they shot only after being threatened or fired on and that they had seen weapons in the victims' hands.